lunarengineer-bot/lunar-engineering-managed-knowledge-base/README.md

 This provides basic API to:

 * Create and maintain a local repository with a specific branch
-* Link that to a remote (potentially nonexisting) repository in GitHub.
+* Link that to a remote repository..
-* One-time authenticate with GitHub to generate secure communication tokens.
+* Authenticate with a git server using either password or key based authentication.
 * Sync the local to the remote; if this process is unable to reconcile the upstream and the local data the local data is discarded and replaced with the upstream.

 ## Development